Austin Landscaping & Lawn Care

 Why Austin Landscaping Is Unique

-Austin sits on the Balcones Escarpment — where the Texas Hill Country meets the Blackland Prairie.
-That geological boundary means your soil type can change drastically within a few miles.
-West Austin has shallow, rocky limestone soil.
+Austin sits on the Balcones Escarpment — where the Hill Country meets the Blackland Prairie.
+Your soil type can change drastically within a few miles.
+West Austin has shallow, rocky limestone.
 East Austin has deep, expansive black clay.
-What works in Westlake won't work in Pflugerville.

 Water is the other factor.
 Austin Water enforces year-round restrictions.
 Under Stage 1, you get one sprinkler day per week.
-During drought (which happens regularly), restrictions tighten to Stage 2 or 3 — and your lawn suffers.
-Smart landscaping in Austin means planning for drought, not hoping for rain.
+During drought, restrictions tighten to Stage 2 or 3.
+Smart landscaping here means planning for drought.

-That's why xeriscaping, native plants and drip irrigation are booming here.
-Austin homeowners are moving away from thirsty St. Augustine lawns toward buffalo grass, native wildflowers and rock gardens.
-The upfront cost is higher, but the long-term savings on water and maintenance make it a no-brainer.
+That's why xeriscaping, native plants and drip irrigation are booming.
+Austin homeowners are moving away from thirsty St. Augustine lawns toward buffalo grass, wildflowers and rock gardens.
+Higher upfront cost.
+But long-term savings on water and maintenance make it a no-brainer.

 Landscaping Costs in Austin